Skip to Main Content

 • How do the possible risks and benefits of this trial compare with those other treatment options?

-Questions about taking part in a clinical trial and the medical care
+Questions about medical care in a clinical trial

-• Will they cause pain, and if so, for how long?
+• Will the treatment or tests cause pain?
+If so, for how long?

 • How do the tests in the study compare with those my child would have if my child did not take part in the trial?